-- " The shift to greener forms of transport supports DB's volume growth.
+" The shift to greener forms of transport supports DB's volume growth.
 Passenger railways tend to be environmentally clean and highly energy-efficient.
 With more than 90% of rail operations electrified in Germany as of December 2021, rail transport produces lower emissions than alternative means of transport such as air, bus or car.
-Passenger railway volumes will be driven by the increasing awareness among travellers, and the governments' or local authorities' incentives to choose public transportation.
-However, DB's ongoing efforts to reduce its environmental impact will continue to strain the company's cash flow. - " DB is already experiencing the consequences of climate change.
-Record temperatures and fiercer storms strain the company's punctuality and the viability of its rail tracks, leading to potential disruptions and higher capital spending.
+Passenger railway volumes will be driven by the increasing awareness among travelers, and the governments' or local authorities' incentives to choose public transportation.
+However, DB's ongoing efforts to reduce its environmental impact will continue to strain the company's cash flow. " DB is already experiencing the consequences of climate change.
+Record temperatures and fiercer storms strain the company's punctuality and the viability of its rail tracks temporarily, leading to potential disruptions and higher maintenance and capital spending.
+We classify this as physical climate risk according to our ESG classification.
 In July 2021, DB experienced extensive flood damages, which will be largely reimbursed by the government.